 - Incorporate conversations about gender expressions through activities like the unicorn coloring page by Trans Student Educational Resources.

-- Seek out groups (topic-based for families, para padres en Espanol, for specific communities including Black Trans teens) led by Children's Council and nonprofits like the Gender Spectrum to engage in supporting discussion in safe spaces with peers.
+- Seek out groups like those offered by Gender Spectrum to engage in supportive discussions in safe spaces with peers.

 - Share or create social justice-themed art - here's some inspiration from Forward Together.

 Remember, children pick up and learn more from adults than you might think.
 Here are additional ways to learn, reflect, and take action: